Block 1 is from September 4 to December 12, 2024. Presentation Week is December to December 19, 2024.

 Led by Molly Brown-Hill

-Every morning, Monday through Thursday, is dedicated to Advisory, a flexible, extended session from 9:00 AM to noon.
+Every morning, Monday through Thursday, is dedicated to Seminar, a flexible, extended session from 9:00 AM to 11:00 AM.
 Students gather in grade-level cohorts of about 16, led by an Advisor who progresses with the group through the years.
 This time is used for community building, group projects, excursions, independent work, tutorials, self-evaluation and planning, documentation of work, and scaffolded self-directed learning.

 Competencies: Community, Collaboration, Effective Research